MHRipon01/FoodiesHub/README.md

 ```

 2. Then you can create, add, enhance features on project & merge with development branch & create a pull request & wait for approved.

+#### 📍Step - 8

+🤚 See File Explorer, which has one folder named `.vscode`.
+There is one JSON file named `settings.json` .
+So this is our project workspace setup.

+There I commented on which settings can be changed and which not.